 - Here is the 2022 State Summer Games Fact Sheet!

 Oct.
 7-9, 2022 (Jefferson City)

 - Estimated 1,000 athletes, coaches and Unified partners

 - Locations: Binder Sports Complex, Blair Oaks High School, Capital City High School, Jefferson City High School, Oak Hills Golf Center and SOMO's Training for Life Campus

-- Opening Ceremony will be held Friday, Oct.
+- The Opening Ceremony will be held Friday, Oct.
 7 at 7 p.m. at the Binder Sports Complex

 - Healthy Athletes will be held Friday, Oct.
 7 at Blair Oaks High School and Saturday, Oct.
 8 at Binder Sports Complex and the Training for Life Campus.

 - 5 Sports: Bocce (Friday), Golf (Friday), Tennis (Friday), Softball (Friday night and Saturday), Flag Football (Sunday)